Stop Telling Me I Need to Buy Things for My Vagina

 'Feminine' products are usually a trap.

-"The labeling is very tricky and it's very important," Dr. Streicher says of shopping for down-there products.
+"The labeling is very tricky," Dr. Streicher says of shopping for down-there products.
 "There are a lot of vague terms like 'feminine,' because 'feminine' doesn't mean anything."

 What it does mean is that these products are not tested.
 "These companies can make whatever claims they want.
 They can say it's going to clean your system, make you more cheerful, it's going to amp up your sex life-but it's not as if anyone's doing any testing.
 In fact, these are all under the umbrella of cosmetics-not medication."